mcdemarco/the-new-kitchen-cookbook/poultry/crockpotRoastedChicken.md

 # Crockpot Roasted Chicken

 Adapted from several crockpot-a-whole-chicken-dry recipes, especially [The Little Kitchen's](https://www.thelittlekitchen.net/whole-chicken-in-a-slow-cooker/).
 Like the others it was for a much bigger chicken than the one in my freezer, so I cut it down.
+Double it back up for a 3--4 lb. chicken.

 ## Ingredients